Value your business

 For a buyer, the biggest value of your business will come from future profits generated.
 As a seller, you're more likely to sell at a higher price if you can show through your financial statements that your business is likely to be profitable in the future.

 This helps give a prospective buyer an idea of the returns they may expect from your business in the future.

 You can estimate the future profit of your business by looking at any trends in your business finances from past years.
 You can also investigate the trends of similar businesses in your industry to see how your business compares and how the market is going.
 This information may be useful when negotiating the final selling price of your business.

 - Talk to your business advisor, solicitor, accountant or business broker for personalised assistance and advice on valuing your business.

-- Learn more about financial reporting in Finance and accounting.
+- Learn more about financial reporting in our Finance topic.